Menu

 New facilities to cater for a wider array of events

 Paul de Freitas took over from Peter Philips as Theatre Manager and promised to carry on the development of the Playhouse facilities.
 The coconut trees which were causing electrical issues were removed from the front of the theatre which coincidentally allowed for a better view of the building from Shamrock Road.
 Old containers in the rear carpark were removed and the large props container was relocated next to the stage access roller door.
 The Prospect Playhouse theatre office was provided with a hurricane proof window courtesy of the Phoenix Group.
 Other new works included re-flooring the office and the upper rehearsal area and leveling the emergency exit at the bottom of the inside stairs to ensure that no-one might trip in an evacuation and also to prevent any possibility of flooding and foundation erosion through that area which had been unfinished.
-Butterfield Bank provided a grant for the redecoration and refurbishment of public spaces and we thank them for their continued generosity.
+Butterfield Bank provided a grant for the redecoration and refurbishment of public spaces.
 A reverse projection screen was purchased along with a projector and this was first used for the world premiere of a Phil Eckstein movie, Duppies.

 2012